fabkrum/web-performance-resources/README.md

 # Web Performance Resources

 > This is a list of sources I personally found useful to learn about web performance.
-> I will keep this list up to date and add new great resources.
+> I keep this list up to date and add new great resources often.
 > If you know great resources which aren’t covered here please create a pull request.

 ### Table of Contents